To manage access to records, you need to:

 Even if you don’t work in a department or statutory body, you may decide to implement the QGISCF as a best practice framework.
 The QGISCF will also help to ensure consistent access management across government and make it easier to maintain access during machinery-of-government changes.

-- IN-CONFIDENCE or SENSITIVE for information that, if compromised, could cause limited damage to the state, the government, commercial entities or members of the public
+- SENSITIVE for records with a moderate confidentiality impact (e.g. information that, if compromised, could cause limited damage to the state, the government, commercial entities or members of the public

-- PROTECTED and CABINET-IN-CONFIDENCE for information that, if compromised, could cause damage to the state, the government, commercial entities or members of the public.
+- PROTECTED for records with a high confidentiality impact (e.g. information that, if compromised, could cause damage to the state, the government, commercial entities or members of the public.).

 - EMPLOYEE-IN-CONFIDENCE for human resources information (e.g. employee files or recruitment documents)